usgs/wdfn-blog/content/api_catalog.md

 <!--- ------------- -->

 These web services and endpoints should no longer be used.
-New users and existing users should strongly consider using new flagship or beta APIs that provide the same water data in more modern formats.
+New users and existing users should consider using new flagship or beta APIs that provide the same water data in more modern formats.

 - [__Legacy discrete water-quality data endpoint.__](https://waterdata.usgs.gov/nwis/qwdata/)  You can download
-tab-delimited "wide" grid formats of USGS water-quality data by using this search interface, indicating tab-delimited output, and noting the resultant URL ([example](https://nwis.waterdata.usgs.gov/md/nwis/qwdata/?site_no=01649190&agency_cd=USGS&inventory_output=0&rdb_inventory_output=file&TZoutput=0&pm_cd_compare=Greater%20than&radio_parm_cds=all_parm_cds&qw_attributes=0&format=rdb&qw_sample_wide=wide&rdb_qw_attributes=0&date_format=YYYY-MM-DD&rdb_compression=value&submitted_form=brief_list)).
+tab-delimited "wide" formats of USGS water-quality data by using this search interface, indicating tab-delimited output, and noting the resultant URL ([example](https://nwis.waterdata.usgs.gov/md/nwis/qwdata/?site_no=01649190&agency_cd=USGS&inventory_output=0&rdb_inventory_output=file&TZoutput=0&pm_cd_compare=Greater%20than&radio_parm_cds=all_parm_cds&qw_attributes=0&format=rdb&qw_sample_wide=wide&rdb_qw_attributes=0&date_format=YYYY-MM-DD&rdb_compression=value&submitted_form=brief_list)).
 Although this format is convenient for certain workflows, we recommend the Water Quality Portal to obtain discrete water-quality